-A Winter Coat Endangers Children in Car Seats
+A Winter Coat Endangers Your Child in Car Seat

-It’s cold outside, and you’re bundling your children up with puffy, warm coats.
-But a winter coat can actually endangers your child when he or she is buckled into a car seat.
+It’s cold outside, and you are bundling your children up with puffy, warm coats.
+A West Virginia hospital employee claims that a winter coat endangers your child – one that is in a car seat that is.

 Know How: To properly winterize your car